dscolby/CausalELM.jl/docs/src/guide/metalearners.md

 # Get a Summary
 We can get a summary of the models that includes p0values and standard errors for the average treatment effect by passing the models to the summarize method.

+Calling the summarize methodd returns a dictionary with the estimator's task (regression or classification), the quantity of interest being estimated (CATE), whether the model uses an L2 penalty, the activation function used in the model's outcome predictors, whether the data is temporal, the validation metric used for cross validation to find the best number of neurons, the number of neurons used in the ELMs used by the estimator, the number of neurons used in the ELM used to learn a mapping from number of neurons to validation loss during cross validation, the causal effect, standard error, and p-value for the ATE.
 ```julia
 summarize(s_learner)
 summarize(t_learner)